sciZer0/7/v/README.md

 Each blockchain must be AS efficient AS possible — of course, remaining permissionless and highly-sustainable .

-And, THE rule of efficiency is that you must never do anything more than enough.
+And, THE rule of efficiency is that you must never do more than enough.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*